OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 test, I've setup a reliable environment like above for all my accounts.

 *The side effect is that I'm prepared in case of troubles on my most precious accounts, too.
-Probably more than the common offlineimap user.
+Probably more than the lambda offlineimap user.
 Not because I'm a developer or a maintainer.
 Only because all the environment is up and ready in case of strong issue.* ,-)